jrskerritt/react-style-guide/README.md

     render() {}
 }

-FooComponent.displayName = displayName;
 FooComponent.propTypes = propTypes;
 FooComponent.defaultProps = defaultProps;
 ```

-* Defining `displayName`, `propTypes`, and `defaultProps` as constants at the top achieves the same result as in the ES5 example from above - key information about the component is easily discoverable at the top of the file.
+* Defining `propTypes` and `defaultProps` as constants at the top achieves the same result as in the ES5 example from above - key information about the component is easily discoverable at the top of the file.

+* If you have a lot of `propTypes`, you can add the `PropTypes` object to the import statement for React to shorten your definition:

+    ```js
+    import React, { Component, PropTypes } from 'react';

+    const propTypes = {
+        foo: PropTypes.string,
+        bar: PropTypes.number,
+        foobar: PropTypes.object,
+        // etc
+    };
+    ```

 * `getInitialState` should not be defined on your class; set `this.state` in a constructor instead.

     ```js
+    import React, { Component } from 'react';

-    class FooComponent extends React.Component {
+    export default class FooComponent extends Component {
         constructor(props) {
             super(props);
             this.state = {